Hexag158/INF20010-Database-System/README.md

 # INF20010 - Database Systems

-This repository contains my work on assignments for a course INF20010 on Database Systems and Data Warehousing.
+This repository contains my work on assignments for course INF20010 on Database Systems and Data Warehousing.

 ## Learning Objectives